jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 With ControlTower we can:

-- automate the setup of the environment
+- automate the setup of the environment with a few clicks
-- automate ongoing policies
+- automate ongoing policies applying guardrails
   - detect policy violations
 - monitor compliance in a dashboard.
 - automatically sets up AWS Organizations to organize accounts and implement SCPs (Service Control Policies)
+- it creates three shared accounts: Master Account, Log Archive account and Audit account